Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Problem Formulation

 As shown in Figure \ref{fig:scmexample} d), $T$ has direct ordered causal relationships with $Z$ and $Y$. $Z$ and $X$ are dependent without a direct causal relationship as denoted by the red dashed line in Figure \ref{fig:scmexample} d).
-Therefore, $T$ is the shared cause of $X$ and $Y$.
-According to Definition \ref{def:generalbackdoorpath}, $T$ can be treated as a \textit{confounder}, and the path $Y \gets T \to Z \to W \gets X$ is a backdoor path conditional on $W$.
-Thus, we can achieve the true covariate-specific causal effects between $X$ and $Y$ by performing the backdoor adjustment.
-Concretely, Definition \ref{def:generalbackdoorpath} can be generally applied in SCMs.
+Therefore, $T$ is the shared cause of $X$ and $Y$. $T$ can be treated as a \textit{confounder}, and the path $Y \gets T \to Z \to W \gets X$ is a backdoor path conditional on $W$.
+We can achieve the true covariate-specific causal effects between $X$ and $Y$ by performing the backdoor adjustment.